cmdcnd/learn/docs/Training/jobhunting.md

     - Education: List your educational background, including degrees, certifications, and relevant coursework.
     - Projects/Volunteer Experience (Optional): If relevant, include any personal projects or volunteer experience that showcase your skills and experience.

-- Additional Tips:
-    - Review resume examples: Look at examples of resumes in your industry to get inspiration and see what works well.
-    - Use a resume template: Consider using a resume template to help you structure your resume and ensure it looks professional.
-    - Get feedback: Ask a friend, family member, or career counselor to review your resume and provide feedback.
-    - Don't lie or exaggerate: Be honest and accurate in your resume.

 ## Job Interviews
 This is probably the hardest part of searcing for a job, but there are some tips you can do to make the process a bit easier.
 Most interviews are going to have some common questions that you should have memorized with pre-canned answers.
 Generally for Governement interviews, you are asked a question and the interviewers are not allowed to ask follow up questions or provide any further guidance, aside from maybe repeating the question.
 The key is to try and answer succinctly, but provide enough detail to show you understand the topic.
 If you're unsure about a question or lack in-depth knowledge of the topic, provide a concise response.
 Avoid over-explaining or using filler to compensate.
 It is also ok to say you don't have any experience.